isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2023-05-10-post-A Family Affair – Familial Hypercholesterolemia and the Need for Early Detection.md

 could pose barriers for communication with their family members.
 As a result, acceptance rates for cascade screening are impacted.</p>
 <p>A/Prof Tavinatharan said, “The good news is we are changing the conversation
-surrounding cascade screening with a&nbsp;<a href="/clinical-implementation-pilot/" rel="noopener noreferrer nofollow" target="_blank">clinical implementation pilot</a>.
+surrounding cascade screening with a&nbsp;<a href="/clinical-implementation-pilot/" rel="noopener noreferrer nofollow" target="_self">clinical implementation pilot</a>.
 With the support of PRECISE, we have established partnership with an accredited sequencing partner locally.
 We hope the faster turnaround of reports, plus the 150-day window for first-degree family members to get free testing,